 Brillo is an Android-based embedded operating system platform that uses a communication protocol called Weave.
-It allows smart devices—even those that don’t use the Android OS—to communicate with it, providing IoT software companies with more flexibility.
+It allows smart devices—even those that don’t use the Android OS—to communicate with it, providing IoT service providers with more flexibility.

 Security-Enhanced Linux is a security module specifically made for the Linux kernel, which enables features that support security policies for access control, including mandatory access control (MAC).